Menu

 My intention is to ride east-to-west, though I remain open to both possibilities.

-Update: I have secured a host in Melbourne, all but guaranteeing an east-to-west start!
+Update: I have secured a host in Melbourne, guaranteeing an east-to-west start!
 I will be following in the hoofprints of Stef and Esther in this regard.

 Going east-to-west will allow my animals and I to start in the states with the greatest resources, New South Wales and Victoria, when we’re at our freshest, and reach the most challenging sections, the deserts of South Australia and Western Australia, when we’re more seasoned.